 His articles have appeared in in American newspapers such as USA Today, The New York Times, The Washington Times, New York Post, Newsday, Atlanta Journal-Constitution, Baltimore Sun and Chicago Tribune.

 Phillips is a member of the Board of Editors of Middle East Quarterly, the leading conservative journal of Middle Eastern policy studies.

 Before joining Heritage in 1979, Phillips was a research fellow at the Congressional Research Service of the Library of Congress.
 He previously was a joint doctoral research fellow at the Honolulu-based East-West Center.

-Phillips holds a master of arts in law and diplomacy (MALD), with a concentration in international security studies, from the Fletcher School of Law and Diplomacy at Tufts University.
+Phillips holds a master of arts (MA) as well as a master of arts in law and diplomacy (MALD) in international security studies from the Fletcher School of Law and Diplomacy at Tufts University.
 He received a bachelor's degree in international relations from Brown University.